jnewcs/hogar-nazaret/README.md

 ```

 # Development Notes
+1. We use [Bulma](https://bulma.io) as our CSS Framework.
+It is a lightweight framework based on Flexbox and does not bring in any JS.

-1. To standardize file configuration (tabs vs. spaces, newlines at the end of files), we use [EditorConfig](https://editorconfig.org/)
+2. To standardize file configuration (tabs vs. spaces, newlines at the end of files), we use [EditorConfig](https://editorconfig.org/)
     - For a lot of text editors, you can install the EditorConfig extension and it will automatically configure any file you add or change
     - It will do things like adding an empty line to the end of the file or trimming whitespace from the end of a line.

-2. We use Tiny Slider for our Highlight and News carousels: [Link to Github](https://github.com/ganlanyuan/tiny-slider)
+3. We use Tiny Slider for our Highlight and News carousels: [Link to Github](https://github.com/ganlanyuan/tiny-slider)

-3. To track page views and event funnels, we use [Woopra](https://www.woopra.com).
+4. To track page views and event funnels, we use [Woopra](https://www.woopra.com).